ajslater/picopt/README.md

     picopt -L *

-Optimize everything in my iPhoto library, but only after the last time I did this, skipping symlinks to avoid duplicate work.
+Optimize pictures in my iPhoto library, but only after the last time I did this, skipping symlinks to avoid duplicate work.
 Also drop a timestamp file so I don't have to remember the last time I did this:

     picopt -rSt -D '2013 June 1 14:00' 'Pictures/iPhoto Library'